Lost Lake (Hood River County, Oregon): Wildlife

 The lake contains brook trout, brown trout, kokanee salmon, rainbow trout, crayfish, otter, and beaver.
 Throughout the area are blacktail deer, Roosevelt elk, squirrels, chipmunks, rabbits, black bear, cougar, and bobcat.
 The heavily forested area consists mostly of Douglas-fir and mountain hemlock with some cedar and white pine.
 Alder and huckleberry underbrush occurs in open areas.

 Protection

 The area is a part of the proposed Lewis and Clark Mount Hood Wilderness which would prevent development, logging, mining, and likely would require the removal of structures and roads.

 History

 Native Americans called the lake E-e-kwahl-a-mat-yam-lshkt (heart of the mountains).

 The name Lost Lake came from Mack Hollamon, who was a hunting and fishing guide during the turn of the 19th century.
 He had guided for many years throughout Mount Hood but did not come across the lake until Native Americans later showed him where it was.
 So he called it Lost Lake on his future trips.
-He also named Dinger Lake and Frying Pan Lake.